 (Bart shows Homer a drawing of him drunk while Bart, Lisa, and Maggie cry)

 - "The Heartbroke Kid" has Bart's family and friends staging an intervention concerning his overeating and to send him to a fat camp.

-- In the episode "Three Gays of the Condo", while waiting for Marge to reveal their weekly family activity, Homer and Bart have this exchange:
+- In "Three Gays of the Condo", while waiting for Marge to reveal their weekly family activity, Homer and Bart have this exchange:

 - American Dad!: